Skip to content

 Yes.
 The ~$ file stores only the lock record, not your actual data.
 Deleting it leaves the workbook completely untouched.

-This happens when Excel didn’t close cleanly on another device you used.
-Your own account holds the lock.
-Check your other computers, tablets, or phones where you might have left the file open.
-Close it on each one, then delete the stale ~$ file from the folder.
+This happens when Excel didn’t close cleanly on another device you used — your own account holds the lock.
+Check your other computers, tablets, or phones where you might have left the file open, close it on each one, then delete the stale ~$ file.
+The error usually clears within 30 seconds.

 Yes.
 Press Command + Shift + . in Finder to show hidden files, then delete the ~$ lock file.
-All other troubleshooting steps are the same.
+All other troubleshooting steps are the same on macOS as on Windows.

 Indefinitely.
 Excel has no automatic cleanup for stale lock files, so they persist until someone manually deletes them.
 A file can appear locked for days or even weeks when no one is actually editing it, which is common on shared network drives where people rarely check for leftover ~$ files.